grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 5. A secret war rages

 I'll be looking at the fictional and meta aspects of each of these pillars.
 The fiction adds a degree of consistency and realism that ground the setting, while the meta aspects support the fantasy of playing a monster.

+As in any good world design, the fictional and meta aspects of the setting elements reinforce each other.

 ### 1. Monsters are people